elastic/elasticsearch-rails/elasticsearch-persistence/README.md

 results.total
 # => 2

-# Access the raw response as a Hashie::Mash instance
+# Access the raw response as a Hashie::Mash instance.
+# Note that a Hashie::Mash will only be created if the 'response' method is called on the results.
 results.response._shards.failed
+# => 0

+# Access the raw response
+results.raw_response
 # => 0

 ```

 #### Example Application